SONIC3D/genipak-magicard-tool/README.md

 The code formats of Genipak and Magicard are different.
 But the internal algorithm is the same.

 ## How to use
-For the Node.js version, you need to install Node.js first.
+* For the Node.js version, you need to install Node.js first.
 Then run `node genipakEncDec.js` or `node magicardEncDec.js` to check the detailed usage notes.

-For the HTML version, just open the index.html file in your browser.
+* For the HTML version, just open the index.html file in your browser.
 Enter the code and press the corresponding button to convert.

+* Or simply visit the online version: https://sonic3d.github.io/genipak-magicard-tool/

 ## Code format and the algorithm
 Both Genipak and Magicard codes are 10 characters long.
 The code can be converted to a raw address/value pair for patching the data output on the console ROM bus.
 (The address is 24 bits long, and the value is 16 bits long.)